getkevin/kevin-android/README.md

 - **Bank Payments**

-We provide a possibility to integrate bank payments in your app with both SCA and non-SCA options.
+We provide a possibility to easily integrate bank payments in your app.

 - **Card Payments**